-Le Monde International School will open in the fall of 2018.
+Le Monde International School will open in the fall of 2018, on August 29th.
 We will offer Pre-K through 1st grade in both French and Spanish full-immersion.
 We will also offer 2nd through 4th grade in French.
 We will then add a grade each year with the goal to be Pre-K through 8th grade in both languages.
 Fall 2019 will offer Pre-K through 5th grade in French and Pre-K through 2nd grade in Spanish.